-- UCLA Mindful App: Free and has meditation by Diana Winston.
+- UCLA Mindful App: Free.
+Meditation by Diana Winston.

 - Mindfulness Coach: Mindfulness Coach 2.0 was developed to help veterans, service members, and others learn how to practice mindfulness.
 The app provides a gradual, self-guided training program designed to help you understand and adopt a simple mindfulness practice.

-- Sanvello: Clinically validated techniques for reducing stress and treating anxiety and depression (free premium access during COVID-19 pandemic).
+- Sanvello: A program for reducing stress and treating anxiety and depression that includes a coach or groups.